 - Pick a color scheme that complements the wine’s label.
 For example, Veuve Clicquot’s iconic orange label goes well with rich, dark browns, shimmery golds, and deep greens.
 If you have many different wines in the basket, you can also use a single color for the ribbon, filler material, and any wrapping paper you use to make the basket look more cohesive and sophisticated.
 Neutral shades like black, white, grey, and navy unify a colorful Champagne gift basket.

 - Seal the basket with clear cellophane so your gift recipient can see what’s inside.
+You could also go without a seal entirely.

 With so many incredible wines available online, there’s no reason to buy a pre-made gift basket.
-You can make your own gift that is much higher in quality–and is a better value–than anything you can find in the store.
+You can make your own gift that is much higher quality–and is a better value–than anything you can find in the store.
 Moreover, a personally curated gift will make your recipient feel truly special.
 By following our tips, you’ll create memorable, beautiful Champagne gift baskets that everyone on your list will adore.

 Whether you are starting your high-end wine collection or adding to an established portfolio, Vinfolio is your partner in buying, selling, and professional storage.
 Contact us today to get access to the world’s finest wine.